GolamRafi27oo/First-Step-Of-learning-Programming/Readme.md

 ## Basic
 #### Day-1 (Date: 7-4-2023)
 ### Before You Start
 In this documentation there are three kind of programming language C, C++, JS. but the concept are same.
-If know any programming language you are good to go.
+If you know any programming language you are good to go.

 if you don't know any programming language yet learn the basic first:
 - <a href="Book-Files/COMPUTER-PROGRAMMING-TAMIM-SHAHRIAR-SHUBEEN.pdf" target="_blank">Book(Bangla) - COMPUTER PROGRAMMING TAMIM SHAHRIAR SHUBEEN (Language C)</a>